paldhous/ucsc/2015/investigative-policy/md_raw/class9.md

 ### The data we will use

 Download the data for this session from [here](data/tableau.zip), unzip the folder and place it on your desktop.
-It contains three subfolders, with the following files:
+It contains two subfolders, with the following files:

 ##### Nations

-This is the main dataset we will use to apply the principles from the opening session.

 - `nations.csv` Data from the [World Bank Indicators](http://data.worldbank.org/indicator/all) portal, which is an incredibly rich resource.
 Contains the following fields:
  -  `iso_a3` [Three-letter code](http://unstats.un.org/unsd/tradekb/Knowledgebase/Country-Code) for each country, assigned by the [International Organization for Standardization](http://www.iso.org/iso/home/store/catalogue_tc/catalogue_detail.htm?csnumber=63545).